 Yale University Library's holdings of materials on South Asia are strongest and/or fastest growing in the following subject areas:

-- Independance-era India (ca.1947)
+- Independence-era India (ca.1947)

-- modern literature in English and Hindi
+- Modern literature in English and Hindi

-- classical Sanskrit and Pali literature
+- Classical Sanskrit and Pali literature

 - Bollywood movies